SSCHAcode/python-sscha/UserGuide/start.rst

 .. code-block:: python

    # Import the CellConstructor library to plot the dispersion
-   import cellconstructor as CC, cellconstructor.Phonons, improt cellconstructor.ForceTensor
+   import cellconstructor as CC, cellconstructor.Phonons import cellconstructor.ForceTensor

    # Import the numerical libraries and those for plotting
    import numpy as np